-No complements: We have chosen to avoid defining any classes to be the complement of others, as such a class would change meaning with each new subclass found.
-During all our work, we could not find fundamental cultural concepts for which the complement is obvious.
+No complements: Be A a class, and B_i , i=1...n the set of all subclasses declared for A. Then we propose not to declare a meaningful class C with the extension C=A/U B_i in all possible worlds.
+(We omit here the usual interpretation function between intention and extension for simplicity).
+Such a class would change meaning with each new subclass found.
+During all our work, we could not find fundamental cultural concepts, for which the complement is obvious.
 Even "male" is not clearly the complement of "female" (there are hermaphrodites, sexless, what else?).
 We don't know however, if this always holds.
-"Siblings" B_i, B_j are understood as not mutually exclusive, if not explicitly stated otherwise.
+"Siblings" B_i , B_j are understood as not mutually exclusive, if not explicitly stated otherwise.

-Preservation of classification: If an individual is once correctly classified according to a certain state of knowledge, additional non-contradictory knowledge in the sense of the experts' conceptualization should not invalidate its instantiation of this class, but may add an additional class.
-The use of multiple instantiation, e.g. to classify a willful destruction event with E7Intentional Activity and E6 Destruction, is essential to the CRM and supports preservation of existing classifications.
+Preservation of classification: If an individual is once correctly classified according to a certain state of knowledge, additional, non-contradictory knowledge in the sense of the experts' conceptualization should not invalidate its instantiation of this class, i.e. it may be classified by a subclass of the previous one or by an additional class, so-called multiple instantiation: The use of multiple instantiation, e.g. to classify a willful destruction event with E7 Activity and E6 Destruction, is essential to the CRM and supports preservation of existing classifications.
 Staying in this example: An event may be first recognized as a destruction.
 The willfulness of the event may be recognized at a later stage by other evidence.
 Or vice versa.
-Intentional activity does not imply destruction, nor does destruction imply an intentional activity.
-The creation of a class "Willful Destruction" does not offer any additional understanding.
+Neither does activity imply destruction, nor does destruction imply human activity.
+The creation of a class "Willful Destruction" does not offer any additional understanding, nor could we identify it as a domain for additional properties.

-An example of non-monotonic change of classification are the large Minoan terracotta vessels in Crete that Evans took for bath tubs - due to their striking similarity with modern ones.
+A nice example of non-monotonic change of classification are the large Minoan terracotta vessels in Crete Evans took for bath tubs - due to their striking similarity with modern ones.
 After enough had been found with bones in them, they were recognized as sarcophaguses.
 Had he classified them as container-like - the property he could really recognize - the additional knowledge would not have invalidated the previous classification.
 This argument is epistemological.
-It may come into conflict with ontological arguments, however we can design our ontology in a general enough way to support it.
-The principle presented here has worked well in the way we have used it, though obviously can not always hold sway.
+It may come into conflict with ontological arguments.
+E.g. living objects may be seen as deeply distinct from dead ones, due to their different diachronic behavior.
+They share however mass, structure etc. This problem deserves more consideration.
+The principle presented here has however worked well in the way we have used it.
+We further suspect that an ontology which preserves classification of its instances under addition of non-contradictory knowledge is also monotonic under extension of its class system, as required by Gruber.